 The Government Chatbot Becomes the Front Desk

 When a government chatbot answers first, it does not merely simplify bureaucracy.
-It changes how public authority is encountered, trusted, corrected, and blamed.
+It changes how public authority is encountered, trusted, corrected, recorded, and blamed.

 The Front Door